worldmint/MinerOM/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package mineromd/minerom-qt for Debian-based Linux systems.
-If you compile mineromd/minerom-qt yourself, there are some useful files here.
+This directory contains files used to package gincoind/gincoin-qt for Debian-based Linux systems.
+If you compile gincoind/gincoin-qt yourself, there are some useful files here.

-## minerom: URI support ##
+## gincoin: URI support ##

-minerom-qt.desktop  (Gnome / Open Desktop)
+gincoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install minerom-qt.desktop
+	sudo desktop-file-install gincoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your minerom-qt binary to `/usr/bin` and the `../../share/pixmaps/minerom128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your gincoin-qt binary to `/usr/bin` and the `../../share/pixmaps/gincoin128.png` to `/usr/share/pixmaps`

-minerom-qt.protocol (KDE)
+gincoin-qt.protocol (KDE)